Author Login

 Cascais beach town day trip near Lisbon, Portugal

-Sintra, the most beautiful day-trip near Libson for summer
+Sintra, the most beautiful day-trip near Lisbon

 Known as the 'land of palaces and forests' and a recognized as a UNESCO World Heritage cultural landscape just 40 min away from Lisbon.